 The realization of the necessity and value of human monitoring and intervention resulted in the the “Safety 2 Paradigm” in aviation- human oversight is often essential to the safety with complicated technological systems.
 This has been widely under-appreciated.

 On the CFI side, Cloud Ahoy “flight instructor assistant” (widely used by the USAF) records and grades every flight with amazing detail and flags problem areas.
-Redbird GIFT provides mentored maneuvers for students with access to a Redbird simulator; “instructor in a box?”
-Properly applied, these programs do not replace the CFI, but save money and time and are available when a CFI might not be.
-Ultimately these tools force CFIs to be better versions of themselves; “compassionate coaches” rather than grumpy irascible “pattern-matchers.”
+Redbird GIFT provides mentored maneuvers for students with access to a Redbird simulator (theoretically for review and proficiency only).
+But could these tools assume the role of “instructor in a box?”
+Not likely soon.
+These programs save money and time and are available when a CFI might not but do not replace the CFI.
+If anything, these tools force CFIs to be better versions of themselves; “compassionate coaches” rather than grumpy irascible “pattern-matchers.”
 The technology is always available, cost-effective, and emotionally neutral.
 CFIs must increasingly step up their game and provide the added value of human connection and coaching.
 Understanding and properly deploying these tech tools can create greater efficiency – not a”replacement pressure.”

 And what about DPEs?
 Would a CloudAhoy data file be adequate to fully evaluate a flight test candidate for a pilot certificate – a “DPE replacement?”
 Already, Starr Insurance accepts a CloudAhoy graded flight (on their integrated App) for insurance discounts.
 This almost seems like the “instant replay review” used by umpires and referees on the field.
 Hard to catch everything in the heat of battle?
 Will the FAA soon require a digital file for verification?